ethantaylan/create-equalizer/README.md

-﻿# create-equalizer
+# create-react-equalizer

-`create-equalizer` is an interactive command-line scaffolder that spins up opinionated front-end projects with the tooling and integrations you actually use.
-Pick your framework, package manager, styling system, data layer, state management, and quality tools so Equalizer wires them together and you can start shipping right away.
+`create-react-equalizer` is an interactive command-line scaffolder that spins up an opinionated React + Vite project with the tooling and integrations you actually use.
+Pick your package manager, styling system, data layer, state management, and quality tools so Equalizer wires them together and you can start shipping right away.

 ## Highlights
 - **Guided CLI wizard** built with [@clack/prompts](https://github.com/natemoo-re/clack), no arguments required.
-- **Framework aware** presets for React + Vite, Vue 3 + Vite, SvelteKit, and Angular.
+- **React-first**: always scaffolds React + Vite with optional TypeScript.
 - **Tailored dependencies** for styling, data fetching, state, and tooling choices.
 Equalizer generates the install commands and runs them for you.
-- **Tailwind automation**: runs `tailwindcss init -p` in the generated project when selected.
+- **Tailwind automation**: wires Tailwind into your React project when selected.
 - **Immersive experience** with a colorful banner, animated progress spinners, and tip overlays.
 - **Blueprint summary** with follow-up tasks and suggested project structure.

 ## Quick Start

 ```
-npm create equalizer@latest
+npx create-react-equalizer@latest
 # or
-pnpm dlx create-equalizer
+pnpm dlx create-react-equalizer
 # or
-yarn dlx create-equalizer
+yarn dlx create-react-equalizer
 # or
-bunx create-equalizer
+bunx create-react-equalizer
 ```

 Follow the prompts to choose:

 - Package manager (`pnpm`, `npm`, `yarn`, `bun`)
-- Framework (React, Vue, Angular, SvelteKit)
-- TypeScript preference (enforced for Angular)
+- TypeScript preference
 - Styling, data, state, and tooling layers

 You can press `Ctrl+C` at any time to abort the wizard; Equalizer stops cleanly without leaving partial installs behind.